-The Ultra League returns to Pokémon Go for Season 10.
-In it, you’ll be able to pit some of your strongest Pokémon against other players, so long as they meet the 2,500 CP cap.
-These battles will take place from December 13 to 27.
-Selecting the Pokémon you can use in the competition might be a little difficult.
-These are some of the best Pokémon Teams that you can use in the Ultra League.
+The Ultra League returns to Pokémon Go for a limited time.
+In this competition, you’ll be able to put some of your strongest Pokémon against other players, so long as they meet the 2,500 CP cap.
+These battles will take place from July 20 to 27.
+These are some of the best Pokémon Teams you can use in the Ultra League.

 The best Pokémon teams for the Ultra League

 Trevenant was added to Pokémon Go for the Halloween Mischief event, becoming one of the better choices for the Great and Ultra Leagues.
 Unfortunately, it’s a Ghost and Grass-type, making it a problematic Pokémon to counter.
 In addition, its overall moveset gives it plenty of spam potential.
 We recommend pairing it with Lapras for the Switch choice and Umbreon as the Closer.

 - Trevenant: Shadow Claw (fast move), Seed Bomb, and Shadow Bomb

 - Lapras: Ice Shard (fast move), Surf, and Ice Beam

 - Umbreon: Snarl (fast move), Foul Play, and Last Resort